 Fully authorised by the FCA and HMRC as a payments institution.
 Learn more

-The first permission we required related to licensing, and it took us six months and close to US$30,000 of investment just to get to a point where the regulator had begun to consider our application seriously.
+The first permission we required related to licensing, and it took us six months and close to US $30,000 of investment just to get to a point where the regulator had begun to consider our application seriously.
 It’s perfectly reasonable that regulatory oversight be required to deal with consumers’ hard-earned money.
 However, a green light from the regulator that your company complies with the regulations is not enough.
 You also need to sell your business idea to banks in order to be granted a special ring-fenced account to hold your customers’ money, without which you can’t be licensed.
-After six months of the regulatory process, we then had to spend around four months trying to find a bank who could work with us — 99% of them said they would not.
+After six months of the regulatory process, we then had to spend around four months trying to find a bank who could work with us — 99% of them said they wouldn’t.

 Obtaining permission from the regulator at that point already seemed like a trivial exercise, considering that we also had to obtain permission from a bank to enter their competitive market.
 It was only due to personal connections in some innovative Scandinavian banks (and, as usual, a lot of luck) that we were able to secure that elusive account to start operations.
 It came to a point where one bank had to divert from their usual practice and issued an official letter saying that they would bank us, provided that we obtained a licence.
 It almost goes without saying that this is something that banks hardly ever do, but, nearly a year later and having completely exhausted our personal savings, we were able to begin operations.
 Still, there’s something inherently wrong with this process, don’t you think?

-So, twelve months into our operations, we were doubling in size every quarter, getting great feedback from our customers and starting to feel that everything was going to be okay.
-Shockingly, one beautiful summer’s day, we received yet another unexpected, but potentially fatal letter from a major UK bank.
+So, twelve months into our operations, we were doubling in size every quarter, getting great feedback from our customers and starting to feel like everything was going to be okay.
+Shockingly though, one beautiful summer’s day, we received yet another unexpected, but potentially fatal letter from a major UK bank.
 It stated that they had decided to shut down our business and personal bank accounts.
 This would come into effect within three months and we should not reach out to them for clarification, because their decision was final.
 At that time, it was the only UK bank with which we had accounts and, therefore, we effectively had 90 days to save our business.
 Just to reiterate, we were a licensed, fully compliant financial institution, with every right to operate in the UK.
 Again, it was “not within the bank’s policy” to articulate objective reasons, or, indeed, any sort of reason.
 They did it because they could.

 The 90-day window, a strong risk-management history and (once again) start-up luck were the main factors that helped us save the company by finding another bank who would be willing to open an account for us.
 At the same time, around 70% of our UK competitors went out of business because they had received 14-day notices.
 It seems that the difference between life and death, in business terms, can actually be 76 days.
 Walking on thin ice can be exhausting and depressing at times, but, at the end of the day, it was worth the effort, because our business has a meaningful impact on our consumers’ lives.